© 2009 – 2017 Jonathan Ochshorn.contact | homepage | ARCH 2614/5614 homepage

 Area separation walls create separate buildings for calculations: need fire-rated walls; and limited openings.

 Example: A 4-story office building (occupancy group = B) with Type II-B construction, sprinklers, and at least 30 feet of separation on each side could have a total allowable building area of:

 3[69,000 + (23,000 x 0.75)] = 258,750 sq. ft.

 If the same building is unsprinklered, the total allowable building area is:

-Note: 23,000 sq.ft. is the tabular "per floor" value found in Table 503; also note that both the sprinklered and unsprinklered building's "per floor" allowable areas are multiplied by 3, even though there are 4 stories.
+Note: 23,000 sq.ft. is the tabular NS (no sprinklers) "per floor" area factor found in Table 506.2; 69,000 sq.ft. is the tabular SM (sprinklered, multiple stories) "per floor" area factor found in the same table; also note that the building's "per floor" allowable area is multiplied by 3, even though there are 4 stories.
 The frontage increase coefficient is 0.75 where the width of all sides is at least 30 ft. since: